MicrosoftDocs/entra-docs/docs/architecture/permissions-manage-ops-guide-alerts.md

 **Alert trigger to monitor creation of Cloud SQL Databases**

-To monitor new resource created in your environment, establish alerts for specific resource type creation.
+To monitor new resources created in your environment, establish alerts for specific resource type creation.
 The following example is an alert for Cloud SQL Database creation.

    ![Diagram of an alert to monitor Cloud SQL Database creation.](./media/permissions-manage-ops-guide/create-cloud-sql-database.png)